gabrielrovesti/Master-Thesis-UniPD/1 - Thesis/References/Papers and related work.md

 ## Papers

-- Beyond web content accessibility guidelines: Design of enhanced text user interfaces for blind internet users

 - Perspectives on usability guidelines for smartphone applications: An empirical investigation and systematic literature review

 - Preventing accessibility barriers: Guidelines for using user interface design patterns in mobile applications

-- Browsing without clicking - two proposals of web interface design for universal accessibility

 - Study of Accessibility Guidelines of Mobile Applications

-- Evaluating user interface of a mobile augmented reality coloring application for children with autism: an eye-tracking investigation

 - Accessibility Issues in Android Apps: State of Affairs, Sentiments, and Ways Forward